Ningyocho / Ryogoku

 ❸ THE SUMIDA HOKUSAI MUSEUM

-This art museum houses works of world-renowned ukiyo-e print artist Katsushika Hokusai and his disciples.
-Hokusai was born in Sumida City, where he spent most of his life.
-In the permanent exhibition AURORA (Permanent Exhibition Room), visitors can learn about Hokusai and the appeal of his works through state-of-the-art technology like high-definition monitors and touch panels.Ryogoku (JR, Subway)
+This art museum houses and exhibits works of world-renowned ukiyo-e print artist Katsushika Hokusai and his disciples.
+Hokusai was born in Sumida, where he spent most of his life.
+In AURORA (Permanent Exhibition Room), visitors can learn about the profile and life of Hokusai through displays of life-size high-definition replicas and touch panels.Cherry blossoms are usually at their best in March to April.

 ❹ -Ryogoku- Edo NOREN

 Under the theme “connecting modern cuisine and culture with an Edo atmosphere,” this entertainment complex utilizes the former Ryogoku Station building built in 1929.
-In this space permeated with the vibe of the Edo period, you can savor sushi, unagi (eel), soba noodles, chanko nabe (hot pot for sumo wrestlers), monjayaki (pan-fried batter), and other Tokyo delicacies.
+In this space permeated with the vibe of the Edo period, you can savor sushi, soba noodles, chanko nabe (hot pot for sumo wrestlers), monjayaki (pan-fried batter with various fillings), Edomoae miso ramen, and other tasty Tokyo foods.
 There is even a life-size sumo ring, making this a popular destination unique to this sumo town.Ryogoku (JR, Subway)

 This temple is known for its association with sumo wrestling.
 In the past, sumo tournaments acted as popular fundraising efforts for public works and the restoration of temples and shrines.
 For 76 years since 1833, Ekoin Temple buzzed with spectators as the venue for the biannual fundraising sumo tournament.Ryogoku (JR, Subway)